Vast, barren and enigmatic: deserts are among some of our planet's most spectacular landscapes.Read more...

 Dakar - A view from our expert author

-The Marché de Poisson in Yoff is the ideal spot to watch the catch being hauled in © Smandy, Dreamstime
+The Marché du Poisson in Yoff on Dakar's north coast is the ideal spot to watch the catch being hauled in © Smandy, Dreamstime

 Frenetic, fashionable and freewheeling, Dakar has something for everyone: shop, swim, stroll, and surf, or drink, dance and dine.

 A blast of humidity, a statue on a hill, and something sweet in the air.
-Arriving by air in Dakar is a thrill for the senses that begins the moment the cabin doors open.
-Just over a kilometre from the ocean, even the airport swims in ocean humidity, swaddling your aeroplane-desiccated body in its warm, pillowy grasp from your first step on to the tarmac.
-The enormous statue sits somewhere over your left shoulder and an ever-so-faint smell catches you by the nose.
+Arriving in Dakar is a thrill for the senses, and the city practically swims in ocean humidity, swaddling your aeroplane-desiccated body in its warm, pillowy grasp as you breeze into the city from the swish new airport outside of town.
+The enormous statue slowly enters your line of sight, and an ever-so-faint smell catches you by the nose.
 Perhaps it’s what acclaimed Polish journalist Ryszard Kapuściński called ‘the scent of the tropics’, the ‘almonds, cloves, dates and cocoa’, the ‘vanilla and laurel leaves, oranges and bananas, cardamom and saffron’ that decorate the air and fight for supremacy with the ever-present fish odours, exhaust fumes and drainpipes of a major coastal city.
 Or perhaps it’s just thiouraye, the gummy, herbal Senegalese incense burned over hot coals in every home, known equally for its ability to freshen a room after mealtimes as for its supposed seductive qualities.

 And Dakar is a master of seduction indeed.
 A superlative African city in every sense, the dining here is as sophisticated as you’ll get anywhere on the continent and the cultural calendar puts that of larger cities to shame.
 Drummers pound, singers wail, dancers flail and artists of all stripes brush, hammer, scrape and sew some of the most innovative works in West Africa, cheek-by-jowl with legions of hawkers, beggars and hustlers, and all of these dreamers and schemers crammed on to a tiny, windswept peninsula jutting deep into the Atlantic at the very edge of the continent.
 It’s impossible to be more than 3km from the water at any given time, and the temperate ocean drafts will have you calling to thank your mother for making you pack a sweater.